seclution/frappe_app_template/DEV_INSTRUCTIONS.md

 ## Setup

-1. Add framework repositories such as Frappe to `vendor-repos.txt`.
+1. Versions for Frappe and Bench are defined in `apps.json`.
+Add additional framework repositories to `vendor-repos.txt`.
 2. List additional template repositories in `template-repos.txt`.
 Their instructions and any `vendor-repos.txt` files are merged automatically.
 3. The *Update Vendor Apps* workflow clones all repositories from the merged